sungsoo-ahn/2025/_posts/2024-05-07-sigmoid-and-softmax.md

     \mathcal{L} &= \sum_{i=1}^d -\mathbf{p}_i\log\left(\mathbf{\hat{p}}_i\right).
 \end{align}
 $$

-This should not confuse the reader whether softmax does or does not has its roots in $$\arg\max$$.
+This should not confuse the reader whether softmax does or does not have its roots in $\argmax$.
 The next section shows that indeed it does not.
 But it is still not known where softmax arises from.
-An analysis on relatively recent online time-series algorithm sheds some light on generalized softmax function [2] and derivation of softmax can be established.
+An analysis of a relatively recent online time-series algorithm sheds some light on the generalized softmax function [2] and the derivation of softmax can be established.

 ## Sigmoid